nytud/HuLU-evaluate/README.md

 - **LoRA (Low-Rank Adaptation)**: Fine-tune models with reduced compute requirements.
 - **Official training scripts**: Provided for training and evaluation.
 - **HuLU Leaderboard**: Submit your results to the HuLU leaderboard.
+- **Fully Sharded Data Parallel**: Shard and paralellize training of models

 ## Installation